 This documentation will be retained by the School for the duration of the successful applicant's employment with the School.
-It will be retained in accordance with the School's retention of records policy after employment terminates.
+Please refer to Appendix 2 for handling of disclosure information.
 If the application is unsuccessful, all documentation relating to the application will normally be confidentially destroyed after six months.